dwhitena/amld-reproducible-ml-workshop/full_ml_workflows/README.md

-# Workshop - Scalable, distributed deep learning with Python and Pachyderm
+# Fully reproducible orchestration of ML workflows - Nervana Neon Example

 ![alt tag](pipeline.jpg)

-This workshop focuses on building a production scale machine learning pipeline with [Pachyderm](http://pachyderm.io/) that integrates [Nervana Neon](https://github.com/NervanaSystems/neon) training and inference.
+This portion of the workshop focuses on building a reproducible, production scale machine learning pipeline with [Nervana Neon](https://github.com/NervanaSystems/neon), [Docker](https://www.docker.com/), [Kubernetes](https://kubernetes.io/), and [Pachyderm](http://pachyderm.io/).
 In particular, this pipeline trains and utilizes a model that predicts the sentiment of movie reviews, based on data from IMDB.

 The below documentation walks you through the deployment of the pipelines and emphasizes a few key features related to reproducibility, pipeline triggering, and provenance: